ST. LOUIS PARK HIGH SCHOOL 6425 W. 33rd Street

 St. Louis Park Senior High School was built in 1956 at a cost of $3.5 million.

-The first mention of a new High School is in the September 8, 1953 Echo, which reports that preliminary plans are being drawn up.
-The 17-acre tract at 33rd Street and Dakota had been owned by the school district for some time.
-The land has previously been used as a skating rink, although some houses had to be removed.
+The first mention of a new High School is in the September 8, 1953 Echo, which reports that preliminary plans were being drawn up.
+Although the Village owned most of the property, some houses had to be removed.
 The 1930 Census lists Earl Sewall at 3300 Dakota.
-The hope was that it would be ready for the 1955-56 school year but it took another year.
+The hope was that it would be ready for the 1955/1956 school year, but it took another year.
 On November 23, 1953, the Village overwhelmingly voted its acceptance of a $4.2 million school bond issue to build the new Senior High and what would become Ethel Baston elementary school.
 The new High School would “be adequate” for 2,000 students.

 Below is the artist’s sketch of the building as published in the November 5, 1953 issue of the Echo.